 This Q&A is edited from several video conferences over two months.
-At Sony Corporation in Yokohama, Japan-Jin Yamashita is General Manager of Product Planning.
-Yuuji Ohba is Project Leader of Design Team.
+At Sony Corporation in Yokohama, Japan, Jin Yamashita is General Manager of Product Planning.
+Yuuji Ohba is Project Leader of the Design Team.
 Yutaka Okahashi is Product Planner of VENICE / VENICE 2.

-For clarity, we are referring to the original camera as just VENICE.
+For clarity, the original camera is still called VENICE.
 The two new models are VENICE 2 8K and VENICE 2 6K.